Series / The New Adventures of Old Christine

 - Amicable Exes: Old Christine and Richard.
-Matthew and Barb will remark how the divorce is the only think they did right.
-Its also deconstructed since the two are so friendly after divorcing, it causes their own relationship partners to feel neglected, causing New Christine to call off her and Richard's wedding.
+Matthew and Barb will remark how the divorce is the only thing they did right.
+It's also deconstructed since the two are so friendly after divorcing, it causes their own relationship partners to feel neglected, causing New Christine to call off her and Richard's wedding.

 - Citizenship Marriage: Between Christine and Barb.
 Controversial example.
 She also does with Richard after it was annulled.

 - Deadpan Snarker: Matthew.

 - Deconstruction: The show sometimes goes and zig zags this.
 It sometimes shows how ugly Old Christine's life can get, if she's always as neurotic and stressed as she is.
 Mainly, almost everyone in-universe can state that she is going insane, and she's almost always having an eye tic whenever she's really getting into it.
 Whether this is the actress's performance, or Christine's quirk, is not stated.
 However, Christine ended up going on therapy, so it's probably true, Christine IS crazy.
 This is all, of course, played for laughs, but if there weren't any laugh track, she would be something to worry about.

 - Even the Guys Want Him: Richard develops something of a crush on Mr. Harris.

 - Experimented in College: Old Christine and Barb had a sexual encounter in college, but neither enjoyed it.

 - Gosh Dang It to Heck!: In "The Other F Word", Matthew and Richard both claim that Christine uses the F word all the time, but since this is a network TV show, we never hear any of that; even when she's really upset, she says "freaking".

 - Gaussian Girl: Every shot is slightly out of focus.